Skip to main content

 • There is no express, priority, or same-day processing for Japan tourist visas from Dubai

-• The Consulate observes both UAE and Japanese public holidays — verify the Consulate calendar before planning your submission date
+• The VFS centre and Consulate observe both UAE and Japanese public holidays — verify the calendar before planning your submission date

-• Documents with errors or missing items are returned at the counter on submission day, not after processing begins
+• Documents with errors or missing items are returned at submission, not after processing begins

 • Apply at least 3 weeks before travel; 4 weeks during cherry blossom season (March–April) and Golden Week (late April–May)